 Article 2 Gathering and Redelivery

 Gathering Services.
 In accordance with the terms and subject to the requirements of this Agreement, Gatherer, or Gatherer's designee, shall perform Gathering Services for Owner's Daily Deliverability of Gas up to the Maximum Daily Quantity and in that regard agrees to purchase, build, own and operate facilities necessary to perform the Gathering Services in accordance with the Facilities Development Plan attached hereto as Exhibit B. If Gatherer is unable for any reason to perform Gathering Services for the entire quantity of Owner's Daily Deliverability of Gas, then such excess quantities of Gas shall be released from commitment hereunder until Gatherer is able to provide Gathering Services for such Gas.
-Gatherer agrees to install field gathering facilities as set forth in Exhibit B.
+Gatherer agrees to install, as quickly as practicable once all permits have been obtained, field gathering facilities as set forth in Exhibit B.

 Receipt Points.
 The points at which Owner shall deliver gas to Gatherer ("Receipt Points") are as specified in Exhibit C attached hereto.